xlladdins/xll/docs/Excel4MacrosE-G.md

 **GET.PIVOT.FIELD**(type\_num, pivot\_field\_name, pivot\_table\_name)

-Type\_num    is a value from 1 to 17 that returns the following types of
+Type\_num&nbsp;&nbsp;&nbsp;&nbsp;is a value from 1 to 17 that returns
-information:
+the following types of information:

 <table>
 <tbody>